hypertidy/polymer/README.md

 # polymer

 The goal of polymer is to provide flexible and intuitive overlay methods familiar to GIS workflows.
-This works by doing the obvious finite-element decomposition of all component edges in all inputs into triangles.
+This works via finite-element decomposition of all component edges in all inputs into triangles.
 Then triangles *instances* are classified (by point-in-polygon lookup) by inclusion within paths within objects within layers.

 An example.
 This plot on the left shows 3 overlapping polygon layers, four squares on the bottom, then a single triangle, and then a blue